All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does semaglutide work better for some people than others?

 Yes.
-Clinical trials show a wide range of individual responses.
+Clinical trials show many individual responses.
 Some participants lost more than 20% of body weight, while others lost less than 5%.
 Factors such as genetics, metabolic health, adherence, and lifestyle all contribute to this variability.

 Will I regain weight if I stop semaglutide?

-Focus on the Full Journey, Not Just Week One
+Focus on the Full process, Not Just Week One

 At FormBlends, we help patients understand that weight loss with semaglutide is a process measured in months, not days.
 Our physicians track your progress from the first 0.25mg injection through your maintenance phase, adjusting your plan to maximize your results safely.